Mortgages for Overseas Property: UK Equity Routes and Currency Rules

 Mortgage One does not arrange overseas property mortgages directly.
 Where appropriate, Mortgage One can refer you to a specialist broker with experience in international property finance.

 Where the most practical route is to remortgage a UK property to release equity for an overseas purchase, Mortgage One can advise on that directly.
-This includes assessing how much equity may be available, identifying suitable lenders and structuring the application.
+This includes assessing how much equity may be available, identifying suitable lenders from the whole of market, and structuring the application.

-If you are a UK-based buyer looking to purchase overseas and want to understand your financing options, or if you are an expat considering UK property instead, Mortgage One can help you work out the right approach for your circumstances.
+If you are a UK-based buyer looking to purchase overseas and want to understand your financing options, or if you are considering UK property as an expat instead, Mortgage One can help you work out the right approach for your circumstances.

 The information provided in this article is for general guidance only and does not constitute personal or regulated financial advice.
 If you'd like to understand what these moves could mean for you, speak to Mortgage One.
 We can explain your options and timings based on your specific circumstances.